PocketRelay/Website/docs/technical/client.md

 }
 ```

-The redirector server then repsonds with:
+The redirector server then responds with:

 ```yaml
 Official: Receive